 How many pictures will I receive?

 It depends on the number of events.
-The average numbers, from my experience:
+The minimum numbers, from my experience:

 - Engagement - 200

 This is a controversial subject.
 Since you ask, I'll elaborate.